phone_icon

 • Cologne

 The world feels at home in Cologne, where people meet to enjoy a Kölsch.
 (Kölsch is a language, a philosophy of life and also the popular local beer.)
 The largest city in the Rhineland, Cologne is rich in antiquity.
-There is much to see from every period of the city's two millennia history: from the old Roman towers to the modern opera house.
-Cologne is also a bustling modern city with a decent shot at becoming the fine-art capital of Germany.
-The city of Cologne is also a center for art and culture, hosting several major art and music festivals.
+There is much to see from every period of the city's two millennia history, from the old Roman towers to the modern opera house.
+Cologne is also a bustling cosmopolitan city that is quickly becoming the fine art capital of Germany, in addition to hosting several major art and music festivals.

 • You can now